EventStore/documentation/docs/cloud/faq/troubleshooting.md

 Some Interner providers, routers, and DNS servers will not resolve or filter out answers to DNS queries for `xxxx.mesdb.eventstore.cloud` because the DNS name resolves to a private IP range.

-You can check if that's the issue you're experiencing, run the following `nslookup` query.
+You can check if that's the issue you're experiencing by running the following `nslookup` query.
 Replace the domain name by your cluster DNS name.

 ``` bash
 nslookup buh63kqrh41nfqpviing.mesdb.eventstore.cloud